AryToNeX/Glasscord/README.md

 #### accepts a value between those ones: `acrylic`, `blurbehind`, `transparent`; defaults to `acrylic`
 Sets the blur type on Windows.
 - `acrylic` refers to the strong blur used in Microsoft's Fluent Design.
-Note: it can be slow when dragging/resizing on some Windows versions.
+Note: it can be slow when dragging/resizing on some Windows versions, this is a Windows compositor own problem, not a glasscord one.
 - `blurbehind` is a weaker blur than the other one, and it kinda resembles the good old Aero Glass effect.
 - `transparent` means no blur at all, so the window is just transparent..